 Missing or invalid activities are marked in the Designer panel, while an error banner provides additional information regarding the workflow and its unresolved dependency conflicts.

-Activity packages are available in multiple versions, which is why upon installing or updating them using the Manage Packages window, you can set dependency runtime rules for each of them.
+Activity packages are available in multiple versions, which is why upon installing or updating them using the Manage Packages, you can set dependency runtime rules for each of them.

 The Runtime Rule specifies which package version to install at runtime.
 It features two available options.

-The Lowest Applicable Version runtime rule means that if the target package isn’t found, the next higher version is searched in order to resolve dependencies.
+The Lowest Applicable Version runtime rule is the default rule when installing activities packages from the Manage Packages window.
+It means that if the target package isn’t found, the next higher version is searched in order to resolve dependencies.
 The Lowest Applicable Version rule is marked in the Project panel, under Dependencies by the sign next to the package version.

 The installation of activities packages takes into consideration dependency runtime rules previously set for said packages, but some conflicts between versions might occur when automating the projects.
 Both the automation project and the library it contains might have the same activities package, but with different versions and runtime rules.
 At design time, NuGet resolves such conflicts by choosing the top level dependency, which is the closest to the project in the hierarchy.